Skip to main content

 Requirements for Part B drugs

 Under Medicare Advantage plans, some medically administered Part B drugs, like injectables or biologics, may have special requirements or coverage limits.
+This is called utilization management.
 We’ll help you find the information you need.

 Here’s an example: